 2:12 And when they lifted up their eyes afar off, and knew him not, they lifted up their voice, and wept; and they rent every one his mantle, and sprinkled dust upon their heads toward heaven.
 2:13 So they sat down with him upon the ground seven days and seven nights, and none spake a word unto him: for they saw that his grief was very great.

 A complex discussion now begins which contains many truths and errors by the various participants.

-Job speaks out in his agony and curses his life for all its sorrows and suffering; saying that is would be better to not have lived than to experience such sufferings. he asks the question; Why life at all if it holds such agonies?
+Job speaks out in his agony and curses his life for all its sorrows and suffering; saying that is would be better to never have lived than to experience such sufferings.
+He asks the question; Why live at all, if it holds such agonies?